 Want a spacious open-plan kitchen-diner but fear the costs of an extension?
 You may have another option: reconfiguring your existing setup.
 At the same time, you could open up dark or pokey rooms and create a fresh living space without the hassle and expense of an extension.

-Before you grab your sledgehammer and take on your wall, check through our answers to some frequently asked questions.
-They’ll help you make sure you have the right experts on board – and that your home remains upright.
+Before you grab your sledgehammer to your walls, check out below.
+It will help you make sure you have the right experts on board – and that your home remains upright.

 Do I need planning permission?